Antoine Walker: Legal issues

 In 1997, alongside Walker's roommate as well as NBA players Ron Mercer and Chauncey Billups, Walker was identified in a lawsuit of a woman who said she was raped in his home.
-Walker denied participation in the sexual assault, but was accused of walking through the room while it took place.
-Walker filed a counter-complaint against Mercer and Billups, but those records are sealed.
-Mercer and Billups settled the case out of court.

 On January 5, 2009, Walker was arrested for driving under the influence in Miami Beach, Florida.

 On July 15, 2009, Walker was charged with three felony counts of writing bad checks related to gambling debts he had incurred at three Las Vegas casinos.
 Walker was arrested on July 15 at Harrah's Casino in South Lake Tahoe, Nevada.
 The charges stemmed from over $800,000 in gambling debts.
 Walker was in South Lake Tahoe to play in the American Century Celebrity Golf Classic the following day.
 On June 30, 2010, Walker entered a plea of not guilty on felony bad check charges stemming from his failure to pay $770,000 in gambling losses to Caesars Palace and two other casinos in Las Vegas, according to the Las Vegas Review Journal.
-A year later, he pleaded guilty to one felony count of passing a bad check.
+One year later, he pleaded guilty to one felony count of passing a bad check.
 Under the plea agreement, he did not face a prison term, and was put on probation and worked towards repaying the debt.

-Victim of Robberies

 In July 2000, Walker and former University of Kentucky teammate Nazr Mohammed were robbed outside a South Side Chicago restaurant.
 On July 9, 2007, Walker and another individual were robbed at gunpoint by two offenders in his own house.
 The assailants made off with close to $200,000 worth of merchandise, including Walker's Mercedes.
 His car was later recovered having been stripped of its expensive aftermarket wheels and stereo system.
-Four men were charged in this robbery and two of them were also linked to the similar robbery of fellow NBA player, Eddy Curry.
+Four men were charged in this robbery and two of them were also linked to the similar robbery of fellow NBA player Eddy Curry.

-Bankruptcy

-On May 18, 2010, Walker filed for Chapter 7 bankruptcy protection in the Southern District of Florida (Miami) as case number 10-23558 with total assets of $4.3 million and debts of $12.7 million.
+On May 18, 2010, Walker filed for Chapter 7 bankruptcy protection in the Southern District of Florida (Miami) as case number 10–23558 with total assets of $4.3 million and debts of $12.7 million.
 The filing listed four pieces of real estate including a $2.3 million Miami home that was underwater with a mortgage of $3.6 million, and three other properties in Chicago, one listed for $1.4 million.
 Nazr Mohammed paid half the fee of Walker's bankruptcy attorney.
 Walker's championship ring had to be sold off.
 In August 2013, Walker announced that he was debt-free.
 Between 1996 and 2009, Walker earned more than $108 million from NBA salaries.